 Gap Correctional Officer (CO) Staffing Levels Goal Maintain CO staffing levels and reduce CO turnover.
 Rationale Maintaining CO staffing levels is vital to the successful operation of TDCJ correctional institutions.
-Continue to implement aggressive, targeted recruitment strategies that have been successful, such as the Recruitment Bonus, Executive Director's Recruiting Award, and selected unit-based CO screening sessions.
+Continue to implement aggressive, targeted recruitment strategies that have been successful, such as the Executive Director's Recruiting Award, and selected unit-based CO screening sessions.
 Maintain aggressive recruitment strategies, to include an expedited hiring process for military veteran applicants and applicants with a degree from a Texas institution of higher education accredited by the Southern Association of Colleges and Schools Commission on Colleges by exempting the requirement of a CO pre-employment test.
-Continue to enhance hiring standards for CO applicants.
-Action Enhance effective practices and programs resulting from current retention strategies, to include the Correctional Officer, Sergeant, Food Service and Laundry Manager 90-day interview.
-Steps Continue to identify and consider new retention strategies in the areas of communication and feedback, work-life balance, employee wellness initiatives, management and employee relationships, and employee rewards and recognition.
-Continue to review human resources policies to ensure they do not limit the ability to recruit or retain COs.
-Continue to effectively assess CO training needs to ensure that training strategies are implemented and revised as needed.
+Continue to enhance hiring standards for CO applicants. • Enhance effective practices and programs resulting from current retention strategies, to include the Correctional Officer 90-day interview. • Continue to identify and consider new retention strategies in the areas of communication and feedback, work-life balance, employee wellness initiatives, management and employee relationships, and employee rewards and recognition.
+Action Steps Continue to review human resources policies to ensure they do not limit the ability to recruit or retain COs.
+Steps • Continue to effectively assess CO training needs to ensure that training strategies are implemented and revised as needed.
 Ensure management practices are consistently applied.
 Continue to emphasize and expand supervisory training to increase supervisor effectiveness.
+Restructure pay scale to allow for faster advancement in pay. • Implement a warden direct hire program, empowering the warden to identify, interview, and offer a candidate the job immediately. • Legislature provided a 3% maximum security pay differential for correctional officers working on or assigned to maximum security facilities.
+Place retention specialists on 12 facilities with the highest turnover rates in order to retain correctional officers.
+Legislature provided a 15% pay raise to recruit and retain correctional officers.